User's Guide: Alert Management

 Perform the following steps to integrate Fortanix DSM with Syslog:

-• Host: Enter the hostname or IP address of the Syslog server.
+• Host: Enter the hostname or IP address of your Syslog server.

-• Global Root CAs: Use this certificate if you are using a certificate that is signed by a well-known public CA.
+• If you are using a certificate signed by a well-known public CA, select Global Root CAs.

-Figure 3: Syslog Configuration
+Figure 3: Syslog configuration

-3. Click the SAVE button to enable the alert.
+3. Click SAVE to enable the alert.

 4.0 Edit the Configuration for SIEM Tools